jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-remove/index.md

 Remove-DbaReplArticle @article
 ```

-You'll notice I've added an extra parameter to this command, `-WhatIf`, this is also available on all destructive dbatools commands, and it will just output what it would do if you didn't have `-WhatId` set to `$true`.
+You'll notice I've added an extra parameter to this command, `-WhatIf`, this is also available on all destructive dbatools commands.
+This means that the command will just output what it would do if you didn't have `-WhatIf` set to `$true`.
 In this case:

 ```text
 What if: Performing the operation "Removing the article SalesLT.Customer from the testPub publication on [sql1]" on target "customer".